Skip to content

 3. archive waits for both tests to complete and installs its own deps

-4. deploy runs only on the main branch and only after archive succeeds
+4. deploy runs only after archive succeeds; the Upload to TestFlight step only runs on the main branch

 Each job in jobs: supports: